stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 Such events are seen as simultaneous by some observers and are not seen as simultaneous by other observers, which means the universe does not exist in absolute time.

-What if we are talking about a logical system, may it have absolute time? &mdash; it definitely may, for example:
+What if we are talking about a logical system, may it have absolute time?&mdash;it definitely may, for example:
 * any sequential object, that is, a data object that is accessed only sequentially, may be thought of as having absolute logical time;
 * depending on the consistency model of a [concurrent] object, that is, a data object that may be accessed concurrently, we may be able to imagine it existing in absolute logical time.